What I'm working on.

 Infrastructure

-Gap analysis, stub filling, consistency checking, content cataloging — each is a Python tool, not a prompt to copy-paste.
+Gap analysis, stub filling, consistency checking, content cataloging.
+Each is a Python tool, not a prompt to copy-paste.
 The tools query existing canon, identify what's missing, and generate targeted briefs.
 This is the difference between a scalable pipeline and a good prompt library.
-480 files produced; the tooling is why it's consistent at that volume.
+270+ entries produced; the tooling is why it's consistent at that volume.

 Sample Output